DunZzzz/tooling_react_ts/README.md

-This repository is intended for personal use, if you wish for a maintained boilerplate refer to https://github.com/microsoft/TypeScript-React-Starter
+This repository is intended for personal use only.